akorach/modern-cpp-features/CPP14.md

 See also: `decltype` (C++11).

 ### Relaxing constraints on constexpr functions
 In C++11, `constexpr` function bodies could only contain a very limited set of syntaxes, including (but not limited to): `typedef`s, `using`s, and a single `return` statement.
-In C++14, the set of allowable syntaxes expands greatly to include the most common syntax such as `if` statements, multiple `return`s, loops, etc.
+In C++14, the set of allowable syntaxes expands greatly to include the most common syntax such as `if` statements, multiple `return`s, loops, other `constexpr` functions or fundamental data types that have to be initialised with a `constexpr` expression.
 ```c++
 constexpr int factorial(int n) {
   if (n <= 1) {